 How to Cook Boneless Pork Ribs

 This recipe uses a simple combination of boneless ribs, onions, barbecue sauce and lemon juice.
 Four ingredients.
 That's all.

 There are a lot of popular recipes that are time intensive and require you to bake ribs in the oven and go all out on the cooking process.
 Which is great when you have time to actually cook pork ribs in the oven.

 But when you don't have the time to keep an eye on the oven all day, boneless country style ribs can be whipped up in the crock pot and left to do their slow cooking all day long while you go about your busy schedule.

 To make this slow cooker ribs recipe, the first step is to add the ribs to the slow cooker.
 No searing or pre-cooking required.

 Next, top the meat with barbecue sauce mixed with lemon juice.
 Then, top with sliced onions.

-We cook our boneless ribs crock pot recipe on low for about 8 hours because we want the ribs to be nice and tender.
+We cook our boneless ribs in the crock pot on low for about 8 hours, because we want the ribs to be nice and tender.

 If desired after they are finished cooking in the slow cooker, you can also put the country ribs in a baking pan lined with aluminum foil to broil and get a crisp top.
 Just brush on some extra BBQ sauce first.